panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 ### 2.2 One promise rejected

 Imagine there are no more fruits at the grocery.
-In such a case, let's reject the promise that returns fruits.
+In such a case, let's reject the fruits' promise.

 How would `Promise.allSettled()` would work in such a case?